Scientific: Vigna caracalla

 Sunset

-12-24, elsewhere as annual
+12-24, elsewhere as an annual

-USDA 9-11, 1-8 as annual
+USDA 9-11, elsewhere 1-8 as an annual

-Temperature: Cold sensitive, chilling injury below 40oF
+Temperature: Cold sensitive, subject to chilling injury below 40oF.

 Soil: Tolerant

-Watering: Apply irrigations regularly throughout the year, drought sensitive but use water to control the vigorous growth of this vine
+Watering: Apply irrigations regularly throughout the year, drought sensitive but use water to control the vigorous growth of this vine.

-Disease and pests: None
+Disease and Pests: None

-Additional comments: A nice, but extremely (DANGER!!...DANGER!!) vigorous vine for a tropical landscape effect where purple blue flowers are wanted for a cooling effect.
-Will freeze to ground but rapidly re-grow in spring.
-Vigna contains over 200 species and is closely related to the genera Phaseolus and Hardenbergia.
+Additional comments: This is a nice, but extremely ("DANGER Will Robinson!! ...DANGER!!") vigorous vine for a tropical landscape effect where purple blue flowers are wanted to give a subtle cooling effect.
+Snail vine can occassionally freeze to the ground during the Phoenix winter but will rapidly re-grow in the spring.